HerrXu01/herrxu01.github.io/misc/_posts/2025-03-07-About-MFCC.md

 * **Characteristics of Recording Equipment and Microphones:** The sensors in recording devices may exhibit significant attenuation in the high-frequency range, causing the recorded audio signal to have lower energy in the high-frequency region.

 Since the high-frequency components have lower energy, audio processing tasks (such as speech recognition or music analysis) may struggle to capture features effectively due to the weak high-frequency signals.
-To address this, we often enhance the high-frequency components before feature extraction, typically using **a high-pass filter** for pre-emphasis.
+To address this, we often enhance the high-frequency components before feature extraction, typically using **a high-pass filter** for pre-emphasis:

 2. **Framing**